 Planning a long distance hike is really no difference from a shorter hike, isn’t it?
-In theory the concepts are the same, but in reality there are a number of other factors that come into consideration.
+In theory the concepts are the same, but in reality there are a number of other factors that come into play.

 You can listen to this article as a podcast here.